NavidBinAhmed/NavidBinAhmed/README.md

 [![My Skills](https://skillicons.dev/icons?i=python,django,ai,javascript,aws&theme=light)](https://skillicons.dev)

-(y) Ranked by AD Scientific Index among Asia’s top 65% of scientists (since 2023) || Named by UPG Geneva as a Global Sustainability Leader for the contnuous commitment towards technology research, innovation, and collaboration || Winner in the 2023 global campaign for ShiatsuOne – AIoT innovation || Technovation and Beautiful Life Championship - dual awardee at the SDG Open Hack!
+🏆 Ranked by AD Scientific Index among Asia’s top 65% of scientists (since 2023) || Named by UPG Geneva as a Global Sustainability Leader for the contnuous commitment towards technology research, innovation, and collaboration || Winner in the 2023 global campaign for ShiatsuOne – AIoT innovation || Technovation and Beautiful Life Championship - dual awardee at the SDG Open Hack!
 Bangkok 2022

-(y) Do have a passion for applying my award-winning technical and leadership skills to create value across teams and companies.
+👍 Do have a passion for applying my award-winning technical and leadership skills to create value across teams and companies.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Projects : 21 as of Dec-2024